vijitVM/vijitVM/README.md

 <h2>About Me 🚀</h2>
 <ul>
-<li>🎓 I have recently completed my Masters in Data Analytics from the University of Hildesheim, Germany
+<li>🎓 I am an AWS Certified Cloud Practitioner with a Masters in Data Analytics from the University of Hildesheim, Germany</li>
 <li>😀 I enjoy working on Data Science and Machine Learning problems.
 I am passionate  about Cloud Computing and Data Engineering</li>
 <li>🌱 I’m currently looking for Full time/ Part-time /Paid or Unpaid jobs that can help me gain industry experience and boost my career in the field of Analytics, Data Science, Cloud Computing and Software Development</li>
 <li>💞️ I’m looking to collaborate on small or big projects with experienced professionals in the industry to gain work experience</li>